e271828e/Flight.jl/docs/notes/design/framework_spec.md

 form drops exactly one old snapshot per retained append — the same steady trickle a rolling window would produce, so keeping coverage global costs nothing extra in GC pressure.
-The loop's own work is pointer bookkeeping, microseconds either way and on the framework side of [§7.5][s7-5]'s scope; publication stays wait-free and readers never block — a reader holding a released snapshot simply keeps it alive.
+The loop's own work is pointer bookkeeping, microseconds either way and on the framework side of the scope ([§7.5][s7-5]); publication stays wait-free and readers never block — a reader holding a released snapshot simply keeps it alive.

 **The endpoints are retained unconditionally.** The boundary-zero snapshot